saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 **2.7.29** Give the facts of the relationship of the body with predecessor or successor bodies to its mandate, functions, or activities.

-The University’s Physical Plant Department is responsible for the operation and maintenance of campus facilities and grounds and for the provision of utilities.
+The University's Physical Plant Department is responsible for the operation and maintenance of campus facilities and grounds and for the provision of utilities.
 It was created in the mid-1930s to coordinate and oversee the functions performed by the previously separate Buildings Department and Groups Superintendent.

 _Administrative history for the_ Physical Plant of the University of North Carolina records